abhiamishra/angelou/README.md

 # Main Competitor : [All Poetry](https://allpoetry.com/?gclid=Cj0KCQjwgO2XBhCaARIsANrW2X0Lm-uBTEnSJ91lMEHLToyQRDZIj9CXxXsG1iShAGTScx0tV6O3O_0aAs42EALw_wcB)
 Their main features:
-    - User login/password
+-User login/password
-    - Reading poems
+-Reading poems
-    - Writing your own poems
+-Writing your own poems
     - Being included in groups/forums and be able to chat with members in a forum
     - Compete in contests
     - Include different types of poems (haikus, etc) and label those different types